Experience Space Like Never Before

 The Planetarium is available for reservation by groups.
 Please visit the GVM Tours page for more information and requirements.

 Tickets available for purchase in the GVM Nature Shop.
-Planetarium shows are not recommended for children under 4 years of age.
-Show times are on Saturdays at 11am & 1pm.
+Show times are on second and forth Saturday of the month at 11am & 12pm.
 Each show is limited to the first 100.
 Please plan accordingly as the doors to the Planetarium do not open once the program has begun.
 No food or drink is allowed inside the planetarium.
-Please check our Admissions/Nature Shop page for current programs and pricing.